CD-PANHARD Prototype - 1964 Le Mans

 The CD were part of this bunch of "monster cars" designed for speed and victory, such as the Jaguar Type C and D, the Aston-Martin DBR1, the Ferrari Testa Rossa, 250 P, the Maserati 151, the Ford GT40, the Porsche 917, and many others.
 Their record-breaking Cx (air penetration coefficient) of the CD-Panhard was as low as 0,12 - never equalled since then - and combined with a 560 kg weight, enabled record lap times with only a one-litre engine.

-The car for sale : one of the two legendary CD Prototypes made for the "24 Heures du Mans" 1964.
+The cars for sale are the two legendary CD Prototypes made for the "24 Heures du Mans" 1964.

 Only two CDs LM64 have been built by the Team of Charles Deutsch, especially for the famous endurance race.